The Traditional Approach

 loan commitment representation/negotiations

-representation, negotiations, and discussions with the attorney for the other party
+representation, negotiations, and discussions with professional representing the other party

 representation, negotiations, and discussions regarding loan terms with the lender or its counsel